-Experiment design
+3 Experiment design

-Two simulations were conducted with the FNFI1 and FNFI10 land cover maps representing the land cover conditions before and after peatland forestation activities in Finland, respectively.
-The simulations were driven with 6 hourly lateral boundary conditions from ECWMF ERA-Interim reanalysis data (Simmons et al., 2007) from 1 January 1979 to 31 December 1996.
-The 18 year forward runs were preceded by 10 year (1 August 1979-1 January 1990) simulations in order to stabilise the deep soil temBGD

-Biogeophysical impacts of peatland forestation on regional climate changes in Finland peratures and soil moistures.
-The last 15 year (1 December 1981-30 November 1996) out of the 18 year forward simulations were adopted for further analysis.
-The analysed period starts from 1 December in order to keep all the three winter months continuous.
-The simulated first one-and-a-half years were excluded in order to minimise the influences of the initial boundary conditions on simulated climate conditions, which have a much quicker adaptation speed than deep soil temperature.
+Two simulations were conducted with the FNFI1 and FNFI10 land cover maps, representing the land cover conditions before and after peatland forestation activities in Finland respectively.
+The simulations were driven with 6-hourly lateral boundary conditions from ECWMF ERA-Interim reanalysis data (Simmons et al., 2007) from 1 January 1979 to 31 December 1996.
+The 18-year forward runs were preceded by 10-year (1 August 1979-1 January 1990) simulations in order to stabilise the deep soil temperatures and soil moistures.
+The last 15 years (1 December 1981-30 November 1996) out of the 18-year forward simulations were adopted for further analysis.
+The analysed period starts from 1 December in order to keep all 3 winter months continuous.
+The simulated first 1.5 years were excluded in order to minimise the influences of the initial boundary conditions on simulated climate conditions, which have a much quicker adaptation speed than deep soil temperature.
 The model grid is in an 18 km resolution horizontally and extends over 27 vertical levels (up to 25 km).
-The model time step was set to 90 s and the time steps of output variables are 6 hourly for 3-D variables and hourly for 2-D variables.
-Daily data covering 24 h is processed from 18:00 UTC of previous day to 17:00 UTC of the current day.
-For 6 hourly data, 18:00 UTC of the previous day and 00:00 UTC, 06:00 UTC and 12:00 UTC of the current day were used for daily values.
-For this study domain, the growing season and the dormancy season cover the period from May to October and from November to April, respectively.
+The model time step was set to 90 s and the time steps of output variables are 6-hourly for 3-D variables and hourly for 2-D variables.
+Daily data covering 24 h are processed from 18:00 UTC on the previous day to 17:00 UTC on the current day.
+For 6-hourly data, 18:00 UTC on the previous day and 00:00 UTC, 06:00 and 12:00 UTC on the current day were used for daily values.
+For this study domain, the growing season and the dormancy season cover the period from May to October and from November to April respectively.